abel-bernabeu/autoencoder/colorization/README.md

 **[Sept20]** This is the result of the work done for the Artificial Intelligence with Deep Learning postgraduate course at the UPC (Ed.
 2019-2020).

-The goal of the project is to explore and understand the filtering, denoising, colorization, etc. of images, but with focus on colorization of face images:
+The goal of the subproject is to explore and understand the filtering, denoising, colorization, etc. of images, but with focus on colorization of face images:

 **Grayscale to Colored Images**